Tram-One/tram-one/README.md

 ```js
 [route(path, topLevelComponent, subroutes), ...]
 ```
-A subroute is a [top level component](#top-level-component) that should render inside of another top level component based on the [path](#path).
+A subroute is a [`top level component`](#top-level-component) that should render inside of another top level component based on the [`path`](#path).
 Subroutes let you describe your views as containers of other views based on the path.
 This is useful for many cases, most commonly if you have a surrounding header, nav, and footer for every page.

 <details>
 <summary>Example</summary>